Are you a beginner electric guitar player on a budget?

 Or are you rekindling an old passion?

-In both cases, getting an electric guitar pack is a smart move.
+In both cases, researching candidates for the best electric guitar starter pack is a smart move.

 You won’t burn up money trying to buy all the pieces individually, or searching for “the perfect guitar.”